Labour hire: Employers and insurance premiums

 1. the legal name and business name of each on-hire client

-2. the address of each on-hire client
+2. the address of the workplace(s) to which you on-hire your workers

 3. your head office address